 Step 2.
 Now, download the WinRAR application to extract the contents of the ISO file.

 Step 4.
-In a few minutes, ISO contents will be extracted on a folder with the same name as the ISO file.
+In a few minutes, ISO contents will be extracted to a folder with the same name as the ISO file.

 Step 5.
 Now, double-click on the folder to open it.